-Instructions for Use of the Ring Pessary (RP) for Health Care Providers & Patients
+Instructions for Use of the Dr. Arabin Ring Pessary (RP) for Health Care Providers & Patients

-Dr. Arabin GmbH & Co KG Sales: A.-Herrhausen-Str.
+Dr Arabin GmbH & Co KG Sales: A.-Herrhausen-Str.
 44, D-58455 Witten Tel: +49 2302 189214 Mail: info@dr-arabin.de/ www.dr-arabin.de Training/Design/Science: Koenigsallee 36 14193 Berlin/ GF: Prof. Dr.med.
 Dr.h.c. mult.
 Birgit Arabin

 Components and storage: The Ring Pessary is made of tissue-friendly silicone.
 The compression of the rings is adjusted by the diameter so that the same hand force is required to fold each size.

 This means that small and large ring pessaries do not differ in their resistance.
 The pessary can be stored at room temperature at 1 to 50°C protected from UV radiation without direct contact with reactive substances. media such as gas, ozone or mineral oil.

-Indication/ intended purpose: The ring pessary is used to treat patients with milder forms of genital prolapse and/or stress incontinence.
+Indication/ intended purpose: The Ring Pessary is used to treat patients with milder forms of genital prolapse and/or stress incontinence.
 The treatment is indicated and monitored by the health care provider.
-The ring pessary can also be used to reduce prolapse symptoms in combination with additional measures such as physiotherapy, medication, biofeedback or before and after an operation.
+The ring pessary can also be used to reduce prolapse symptoms with additional measures such pelvic floor exercises and/or medication.